yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 9. Wait for the installer to finish, then close the terminal window and the Ubuntu VM window.

-10. As a final step, we will now clean up the resources that were created to support the migration and are no longer needed.
+10. As a final step, you will now clean up the resources that were created to support the migration and are no longer needed.
 These include the Azure Migrate project, the Recovery Service Vault (Azure Site Recovery resource) used by the Azure Migrate Server Migration engine, and the Database Migration Service instance.
 Also included are various secondary resources such as the Log Analytics workspace used by the Dependency Visualization, the storage account used by Azure Site Recovery, and a Key Vault instance.

     Because all of these temporary resources have been deployed to a separate **AzureMigrateRG** resource group, deleting them is as simple as deleting the resource group.
 Simply navigate to the resource group blade in the Azure portal, click **Delete resource group** and complete the confirmation prompts.